 The NASA Lunar Impact Monitoring Program monitors the Moon from a dedicated telescope facility at Marshal Space Flight Center for Meteoroid Impacts.
 Since 2005 the Marshall group recorded over 300 flashes (assumed to be meteoroid impacts), their brightest recorded flash occurred on 17 March 2013 with coordinates 20.6°N, 336.1°E. Since then LRO passed over the flash site and the NAC imaged the surrounding area; a new 18 meter (59 feet) diameter crater was found by comparing images taken before and after the March date.

-Contact us to request publication permission from the copyright holder.
 Original image data dated on or about July 28, 2013

 Chaos terrain and Phaidra Linea, Europa (11ESREGMAP01)

 Tupan Patera on Io

 Become a member of The Planetary Society and together we will create the future of space exploration.

 Support the Bruce Murray Space Image Library and help us share the wonders of other worlds.